oracle-livelabs/security/oci-network-firewall/network-firewall/traffic-validation.md

 3. You could consider deploying another **Network Firewall** in private subnet so **OCI SGW Network** traffic can be inspected by this new firewall.

-4. You should consider firewall pricing too which plays a critical role when desigining architecture.
+4. You should consider firewall pricing too which plays a critical role when designing architecture.

 ***Congratulations!
 You have successfully completed the lab.***